KPWR

 KPWR (105.9 FM) – branded as Power 106 – is a commercial radio station in Los Angeles, California, broadcasting to the Greater Los Angeles area.
-KPWR is owned and operated by Meruelo Group and airs a Rhythmic Hot AC format.
-KPWR's studios are based in the Los Angeles suburb of Burbank, and the transmitter is on Mount Wilson, shared with KCAL-TV and KRTH.
-Meruelo acquired KPWR from Emmis Communications for $82.75 million in May 2017, officially bringing the station under common ownership with KDAY, KDEY-FM, KWHY-TV, and KBEH on August 1, 2017.
+KPWR is owned and operated by Alex Meruelo's Meruelo Group, through licensee KPWR Radio Holdings LLC, and airs a rhythmic hot AC format.
+KPWR's studios are based in the Los Angeles suburb of Burbank, and the transmitter is on Mount Wilson.
+Meruelo acquired KPWR from Emmis Communications for $82.75 million in May 2017, officially bringing the station under common ownership with KDAY, KDEY-FM and KBEH on August 1, 2017.

 History

 Early years (1955–1986)

 From 1946 until its deletion in 1951, 105.9 MHz in Los Angeles was occupied by KFI-FM.
 In 1955, Planned Music, Inc. applied for a construction permit for a new station on the vacated frequency, which was assigned the call letters KBMS (Better Music Station), before adopting the KWST call sign and "K-West 106" moniker in 1969.
 During its years as KBMS and KWST, its format had been beautiful music prior to its flip to a progressive rock format on January 1, 1975.
 K-West emulated the then-popular sound of KMET and KLOS.
 By 1981, though, the ratings had slipped and KWST had changed to a top 40 format, and fired all of their disc jockeys.
 KWST eventually evolved into KMGG, "Magic 106", playing upbeat adult contemporary music beginning in mid-1982.

 In May 1984, Century Broadcasting sold KMGG and St. Louis' KSHE to the Indianapolis-based Emmis Communications.